If you’re looking to make your next meal a little more zesty, lemon is surely a great place to start.

 If you have ever had a baked potato with sour cream and chives on it, then you already know how amazing these two taste together.

-With lemon, we think the contrast between the tangy citrus and sharp onion flavor of chives really shines through, especially in seafood dishes and light pastas like linguine with clam sauce.
+With lemon, we think the contrast between the tangy citrus and sharp onion flavor of chives really shines through, especially in seafood dishes and light pastas like linguine (check out this collection of linguine pasta recipes) with clam sauce.

 This popular herb has been used for thousands of years in cooking around the world.